ML-Assisted Labeling

 {% hint style="info" %}

-For row labeling projects, users have several additional options and features:
+For row labeling projects, there are some additional steps:

-1. Select specific rows for prediction: Choose which rows to include in the prediction.
+1. **Select rows**: Choose which rows to include in prediction.

-3. Target question: Decide which output column to predict.
+3. **Target question**: Select output field to predict.

-4. Faster prediction speed: Toggle this option to run predictions faster via the backend.
+4. **Faster prediction speed**: Run predictions via the backend.

 {% endhint %}

-* Examples include Hugging Face Inference API, Azure ML, Google Vertex AI, and Amazon SageMaker, where models can be hosted and queried via API.
+* Examples: Hugging Face Inference API, Azure ML, Google Vertex AI, and Amazon SageMaker.

 * **LLM Assisted Labeling**

-* Examples include OpenAI (GPT models), Azure OpenAI, Anthropic (Claude models), Gemini (Google AI), Cohere, and custom models that can be connected via API.
+* Examples: OpenAI (GPT models), Azure OpenAI, Anthropic (Claude models), Gemini (Google AI), Cohere, and other custom models that can be connected via API.

 * **LLM Labs**

-* These models are deployed through **Datasaur’s LLM Labs**, which provides access to **100+ LLM providers** through an integrated endpoint.
+* Models deployed through Datasaur LLM Labs, providing access to multiple providers through a single endpoint.

 * This allows users to switch between different models without manually configuring each provider separately.

-* It offers flexibility for organizations that have internally trained models or want to use self-hosted LLMs.
+* It provides flexibility for organizations with internally trained models or self-hosted LLMs.

-This feature ensures consistency by allowing admins or reviewers to enforce their **ML-assisted labeling** settings for labelers.
-When enabled, labelers will follow the exact setup specified by the admin or reviewer, ensuring uniformity in results.
+Admins or reviewers can restrict ML-assisted labeling settings to ensure consistent configuration across labelers.
+When enabled, labelers use the configuration set by the admin or reviewer, ensuring consistent results.

 ---